My friend Kairn Klieman responds to questions about home:

 In Houston, my home is my kid, my husband, my PJs, my cats and my own cooking – when I’m peaceful.
 Cooking is only peaceful about one third of the time, otherwise it’s hard! – Kairn Klieman

-This conversation is part of my What Is Home? project.
+This conversation is part of my What Is Home? project that is partly funded by Mid-America Art Alliance’s Artistic Innovations grant.